 Lee Gardner Royce became Mississippi College’s 19th president in July 2002, and under his leadership the Christian university has experienced record enrollment growth, financial success and a construction renaissance.

-The former president of Anderson University in South Carolina, Dr. Royce pursues the institution’s vision “to be recognized as a university known for academic excellence and commitment to the cause of Christ.”
+There is much room for optimism as the University pursues its vision to be known as a university recognized for academic excellence and commitment to the cause of Christ.